-Water from Well 30 contains intermediate levels of iron and manganese.
+Water from Well 28 contains intermediate levels of both iron and manganese, two minerals that at elevated levels can discolor the water.
 The EPA secondary standards for iron and manganese are 0.3 mg/L and 50 μ g/L, respectively.
-Water containing iron or manganese above these levels may cause staining of laundry or plumbing fixtures.
-Long-term accumulation of iron and manganese in the water mains can lead to discolored water.
+Water containing manganese or iron above these levels may cause staining of laundry or plumbing fixtures.